duckietown/docs-AIDO/book/AIDO/30_task_embodied/05_template_pytorch.md

 Requires: That you meet the [software requirement](#cm-sw).

-Result: You make a submission and see your entry on the [Leaderboard](https://challenges.duckietown.org/).
+Result: You make a submission and see your entry on [here](https://challenges.duckietown.org/v3/humans/challenges/aido1_LF1_r3-v3).

 </div>